Use summary indexing for increased reporting efficiency

 eventtype=firewall | sitop src_ip

-When you define summary-index-populating searches, do not pipe other search operators after the main summary indexing reporting command.
+When you define summary-index-populating searches, do not pipe other search operators after the main summary indexing transforming command.
 In other words, don't include additional

 | eval commands and the like.
 Save the extra search operators for the searches you run against the summary indexes, not the search you use to populate it.